Social

 Safety & Health

-Safety is our most important priority.
 Our leaders ensure that safety processes are integrated into our day-to-day operations and consistently emphasize the importance of working safely.
-We partner with the United Steelworkers on safety practices and programs and our managers lead by example on a daily basis.
-As part of our commitment, we train employees in hazard identification and the use of control measures to reduce risk.
+We partner with the United Steelworkers on safety practices and programs, and our managers lead by example daily.
+As part of our commitment, we train employees in hazard identification and the use of control measures to eliminate or reduce risk.

 Highlights